St. John the Baptist Catholic School

 Teaching Philosophy

-Mrs. Slowinski is a new addition to St. John’s this year, as our physical education teacher for all grades - 3-year-old preschool through 8th grade.
-She has over 20 years of teaching experience and loves teaching as much as she loves learning!
+Mrs. Slowinski started her career at St. John’s during the 2024-25 school year, as our physical education teacher for all grades - 3-year-old preschool through 8th grade.
+She has over 20 years of experience teaching and loves to learn and loves to teach!
 She greatly enjoys building positive connections and relationships with students and their families.
-Mrs. Slowinski earned her BA in Elementary Education and Special Education from Mount St. Joseph University and her Masters in Recreation Administration and Outdoor Pursuits from Aurora University.
+Mrs. Slowinski earned her Bachelor degree in Elementary Education from Mount St. Joseph University, her Bachelor in Special Education degree from Mount St. Joseph University and her Master of Arts degree in Recreation Administration and Outdoor Pursuits from Aurora University.
 She is a proud graduate of St. Bernadette Catholic Grade School in Evergreen Park and Mother McAuley Liberal Arts High School in Chicago.
-Welcome to the team Mrs. Slowinski!

-"The Lord your God is with you, His power gives you victory.
-The Lord will take delight in you, and in His love He will give you new life.
-He will sing and be joyful over you."
+"The Lord your God is with you; His power gives you victory.
+The Lord will take delight in you, and in His love, He will give you new life.
+He will sing and be joyful over you." ~ Zephaniah 3:17

 Teaching Philosophy